Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Preliminaries

 Let $E\xrightarrow{\pi}B^q$ be an oriented linear sphere bundle with fiber $S^{p-1}$ and connected base $B$.
-To describe the cohomology ring of $E$ we fix a commutative ring $R$.
+To describe the cohomology ring of $E$ we fix a commutative ring $R$ (which we assume to be unital).
 To simplify notation, when no coefficients for (co-)homology are indicated, we assume in this section that the coefficient ring is given by $R$.
 We denote by $\rho_R\colon H^*(-;\Z)\to H^*(-)$ the map induced by the ring homomorphism $\Z\to R$, $z\mapsto z\cdot 1_R$.

 Let $e(\pi)\in H^p(B;\Z)$ be the Euler class of the bundle $\pi$ (see e.g.\ \cite[Chapter 9]{MS74} for its definition) and set $e_R(\pi)=\rho_R(e(\pi))\in H^p(B)$.
 Then we have a long exact sequence, called the \emph{Gysin sequence},